hgoldfish/qtnetworkng/docs/references.rst

 .. method:: NextProtocolNegotiationStatus nextProtocolNegotiationStatus() const

-    Returns the status of the next protocol negotiation.
+    Return the status of the next protocol negotiation.

 .. method:: SslMode mode() const

-    Returns the mode the ssl connection.
+    Return the mode the ssl connection.
 (Server or client)

 .. method:: Certificate peerCertificate() const

-    Returns the topest certificate of remote peer.
+    Return the topest certificate of remote peer.

 .. method:: QList<Certificate> peerCertificateChain() const

-    Returns the certificate chain of remote peer.
+    Return the certificate chain of remote peer.

 .. method:: int peerVerifyDepth() const

-    Returns the depth of verification.
+    Return the depth of verification.
 If the certificate chain of remote peer is longer than depth, the verification is failed.

 .. method:: Ssl::PeerVerifyMode peerVerifyMode() const

-    Returns the mode of verification.
+    Return the mode of verification.

     +----------------------+--------------------------------------------------------------------------------------+
     | PeerVerifyMode       | Description                                                                          |